Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 Signs of pathology

-What is the danger of a blood flow disorder
+Why is a blood flow disorder dangerous?

-Diagnosis of violations
+Diagnosis of disorders

 Blood flow in the placenta

-Causes of impaired uterine blood flow
+Causes of uterine blood flow disorders

 Hemodynamic disorders during pregnancy